 IDENTIFYIN G DATA

-Physical che emistry III
+Physical ch emistry III

 Subject Physical chemistry

 III

 Code V11G200V01603

-Study ()Grao en ' ,
+Study ()Grao en

 programme Química

 Descriptors ECTS Credits Choose Year Quadmester

 9 Mandatory 3rd 2nd

 Teaching Spanish

 language Galician

 Department

 Coordinator Bravo Díaz, Carlos Daniel

 Lecturers Bravo Díaz, Carlos Daniel

 Fernández Nóvoa, Alejandro

+Pastoriza Santos, Isabel

 E-mail cbravo@uvigo.es

 Web http://faitic.uvigo.es/

-General The matter provides training in applications of
+General The matter provides training in applications of Physical

-description including Catálisis, surface phenomena, Macroi molecules and Colloids as well as some foundations of
+description including Catálisis, surface phenomena, Macromolecu les and Colloids as well as some f oundations of

 Electrochemistry.

+Competenc ies

+Code

+strate knowledge and understanding of essential facts, concepts, princip les and theories: kinetics of change,

+g catalysis and reaction mechanisms

+strate knowledge and understanding of essential facts,

+copic properties and properties of individual atoms and

+nowledge and understanding to solve basic problems o d qualitative natu ıre

+e, interpret and synthesize data and chemical informat

+ize and implement good scientific practices for measure

+and perform computational calculations with chemical

+oral and written scientific material and scientific argun

+common laboratory procedures and use instrumentati

+C27 Monitor, by observation and measurement of physical and chemical properties, events or changes, and document and

+them in a consistent and reliable way

+et data derived from laboratory observations and measu urements in term s of their signific ance and relate them to

+ropriate theory

+strate skills for numerical calculations and interpretatio n of experimenta l data, with spec ial emphasis on

+n and accuracy

+D1 Communicate orally and in writing in at least one of the official languages of the University

+ndependently

-- C7 Demonstrate knowledge and understanding of essential facts, concepts, principles and theories: kinetics of change, including catalysis and reaction mechanisms - C14 Demonstrate knowledge and understanding of essential facts, concepts, principles and theories: relationship between macroscopic properties and properties of individual atoms and molecules, including macromolecules - C19 Apply knowledge and understanding to solve basic problems of quantitative and qualitative nature - C20 Evaluate, interpret and synthesize data and chemical information - C21 Recognize and implement good scientific practices for measurement and experimentation - C22 Process and perform computational calculations with chemical information and chemical data - C23 Present oral and written scientific material and scientific arguments to a specialized audience - C26 Perform common laboratory procedures and use instrumentation in synthetic and analytical work - C27 Monitor, by observation and measurement of physical and chemical properties, events or changes, and document and record them in a consistent and reliable way - C28 Interpret data derived from laboratory observations and measurements in terms of their significance and relate them to the appropriate theory - C29 Demonstrate skills for numerical calculations and interpretation of experimental data, with special emphasis on precision and accuracy - D1 Communicate orally and in writing in at least one of the official languages of the University - D3 Learn independently - D4 Search and manage information from different sources - D5 Use information and communication technologies and manage basic computer tools - Use mathematics, including error analysis, estimates of orders of magnitude, correct use of units and data representations - D7 Apply theoretical knowledge in practice - D8 Teamwork - D9 Work independently - D14 Analyze and synthesize information and draw conclusions - D15 Evaluate critically and constructively the environment and oneself
+D4 Search and manage information from different sources

+- D5 Use information and communication technologies and manage basic computer tools - Use mathematics, including error analysis, estimates of orders of magnitude, correct use of units and data representations - D7 Apply theoretical knowledge in practice - D8 Teamwork - D9 Work independently - D14 Analyze and synthesize information and draw conclusions - D15 Evaluate critically and constructively the environment and oneself

-Learning outcomes Expected results from this subject Trair ning and Learning Results Explain the hypotheses, the consequences and the fundamental results of the Molecular Kinetical C7 D1 Theory of the gases C14 D3 C19 D4 C23 D9 Describe the general mechanism of the process of transport and particularizarlo for the transport C7 D1 of distinct physical properties.
+Logueing outcomes Learning outcomes Expected results from this subject Trair ning and Learning Results Explain the hypotheses, the consequences and the fundamental results of the Molecular Kinetical C7 D1 Theory of the gases C14 D3 C19 D4 C23 D9 Describe the general mechanism of the process of transport and particularizarlo for the transport C7 D1 of distinct physical properties.
 Comprise the origin of the ionic conductivity.
 Know apply this C14 D3 knowledge to the determination of thermodynamic parameters like constants of balance, C19 D4 coefficients of activity or others like molar conductivities limit.
 C23 D9